quiltdata/quilt/docs/Technical Reference.md

 This section describes how to make your search endpoint available to anyone with valid AWS credentials.

 Go to your AWS Console.
 Under the `Services` dropdown at the top of the screen, choose `Elasticsearch Service`.
-Select the domain corresponding to your T4 stack.
+Select the domain corresponding to your Quilt stack.

 Note the value of the `Domain ARN` for your search domain.